KingGugu/KingGugu.github.io/_pages/about.md

 - *2024.07*: &nbsp;🎉 One paper is accepted by RecSys 2024
 - *2023.10*: &nbsp;🎉 One paper is accepted by TKDE
 - *2023.06*: &nbsp;🎓 I graduated from NEU!
-- *2022.12*: &nbsp;🏅 I'm honored to receive the AAAI 2023 student scholarship.
+- *2022.12*: &nbsp;🏅 I'm honored to receive the AAAI 2023 student scholarship
 - *2022.11*: &nbsp;🎉 One paper is accepted by AAAI 2023